-- Blank (Refer to "Hiding the image" on page 25 for more information.)
+- Blank (Refer to "Hiding the image" on page 29 for more information.)
 Used to hide the screen image.
-You can press any key on the control panel to bring the image back. - 3.
-Mode (Refer to "Application Mode" on page 29 for more information.)
+You can press any key on the control panel to bring the image back. - Mode (Refer to "Application Mode" on page 33 for more information.)
+Depending upon which input signal is selected, there are several picture setup options available.

+When a wireless module is installed and the Wireless Connection menu is displayed, press this button to change among LAN, IEEE 802.11 a, and IEEE 802.11 b/g.
+(The wireless module is available through BenQ retailers.)

-Depending upon which input signal is selected, there are several picture setup options available. - 4.
-Source (Refer to "Switching input signal" on page 25 for more information.)
-Sequentially selects the input signal RGB, Component Video, S-Video or Video. - 5.
-Auto (Refer to "Auto-adjusting the image" on page 23 for more information.)
-Automatically determines the best picture timings for the displayed image. - Lamp indicator light (Refer to "Indicators" on page 41 for more information.)
+- 4. Source (Refer to "Switching input signal" on page 29 for more information.)
+Sequentially selects the input signal RGB, Component Video, S-Video, or Video. - 5.
+Auto (Refer to "Auto-adjusting the image" on page 27 for more information.)

+Automatically determines the best picture timings for the displayed image.

+When a wireless module is installed, the Wireless Connection menu is displayed and the IEEE 802.11 a is selected, press this button to search for a reliable channel.
+(The wireless module is available through BenQ retailers.) - Lamp indicator light (Refer to "Indicators" on page 47 for more information.)
 Indicates the status of the lamp.
-Lights up or flashes when the lamp has developed a problem. - Temperature warning light (Refer to "Indicators" on page 41 for more information.)
-Flashes red if the projector's temperature becomes too high. - Power indicator light (Refer to "Indicators" on page 41 for more information.)
+Lights up or flashes when the lamp has developed a problem. - Temperature warning light (Refer to "Indicators" on page 47 for more information.)
+Lights up red if the projector's temperature becomes too high.

+- 8. Power indicator light (Refer to "Indicators" on page 47 for more information.)
 Lights up or flashes when the projector is under operation. - 10.
-Right ► (Refer to "Correcting keystone" on page 24 for more information.)
-When the on-screen menu is not activated, #9 and #10 function as Keystone -/+ hot keys. - 11.
-Menu (Refer to "Using the menus" on page 28 for more information.)
-Turns on the on-screen display control menu.
+Right (Refer to "Correcting keystone" on page 28 for more information.)

-When the on-screen menu is activated, the #9 to #10 buttons are used as directional arrows to select the desired menu items and to make adjustments.
+When the on-screen menu is not activated, #9 and #10 function as Keystone -/+ hot keys.